-Viewing the Wicklow Mountains for the first time was magical.
+Viewing Ireland’s Wicklow Mountains for the first time was magical.
 When visiting Dublin, the Wild Wicklow Tour is a must!
 Translucent clouds hovered over the rounded peaks and the surrounding landscape was carpeted in hues of green, gold, auburn and purple intensified by a little Irish rain.
 I literally gasped seeing this picturesque scenery as it didn’t seem real but indeed, it’s very much real.

 I’ve visited Dublin three times prior to this October trip but never had the chance to venture out of the city.
 Determined to take at least one day trip from Dublin, I hopped on a Wild Wicklow Tour motor coach to venture out of the city and discover other story-filled places of the Emerald Isle.
 Final destination was Glendalough, one of Ireland’s most historic and beautiful destinations with stops along the way at other sweet little towns and the mystical Wicklow Mountains.